Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 3/Further Circuit Optimization using K-Maps.md

 3. **Essential Prime Implicant:** A prime implicant that is the *only choice* for covering a needed minterm.
 4. **Selection Rule:** Each prime implicant in the solution must include at least one minterm *not* included in any other prime implicant in the solution.

+### Process of finding the best representation:
+1. FInd all the prim